manix17/AI-Youtube-Summarizer/CONTRIBUTING.md

 ## Development Setup

-This project uses `webpack` to bundle and build the extension.
+This project is written in **TypeScript** and uses `webpack` to bundle and build the extension.
 You'll need Node.js and npm installed.

 ### 1. Installation
 Clone the repository and install the dependencies: